Everything you ever wanted to know about hashtags but were afraid to ask your teenager.

 Hashtags help you get found by your target audience.
-Many people do research by searching on specific hashtags.
-By using the hashtags that are of interest to your ideal customer, you can increase the chances of being found.
+When you use hashtags, your posts become searchable by anyone on that platform.
+Many people search specific hashtags, so by using hashtags that are of interest to your ideal customer, you increase the chances of being found.

-Hashtags improve your clickthrough rates.
-According to research from Buddy Media, tweets with hashtags receive twice as much engagement as those that don’t.
+Hashtags improve your clickthrough rates (CTR).
+According to research from Buddy Media, tweets with hashtags receive twice as much engagement as those that don't.
 Put another way, you can double your engagement and increase clickthrough rates by including hashtags.
-Interestingly, there does seem to be an upper limit.
-Tweets with more than two hashtags saw engagement drop by 17%.
-Perhaps because too many hashtags look spammy.
-This research is for Twitter; there doesn’t seem to be the same bias on Instagram.

 You can check out the full infographic on Twitter engagement here.

 Hashtags are great for research.
-If you are doing research, it’s easy to find great, relevant content by search on specific hashtags.
-I’ve found that tweets with hashtags are generally more focused on a topic than a tweet that just mentions the phrase.
+If you are doing research, it's easy to find great and relevant content by searching specific hashtags.
+I've found that tweets with hashtags are generally more focused on a topic than a tweet that just mentions the phrase.

-#Eventprofs is a hashtag for event professionals, in case you weren’t sure.
+#Eventprofs is a longstanding hashtag for event professionals, in case you weren't sure.